Lifestyle

 At the root of the endowment effect is "loss aversion."
 The human brain feels losses approximately twice as strongly as equivalent gains.
 The joy of finding $100 is far less intense than the pain of losing $100.

 Throwing something away registers as a "loss" in the brain.
-Even if you're not using the item, the change from "owning" to "not owning" is perceived as a loss.
-The fear of losing the possibility that "I might use it someday" is the true identity of the "it would be a waste" feeling.
+Even if you are not using the item, the change from owning to not owning is perceived as a loss.
+The fear of losing the possibility that you might use it someday is the true identity of the "it would be a waste" feeling.

-Simply knowing about cognitive biases won't help you throw things away.
+Simply knowing about cognitive biases will not help you throw things away.
 Here are some more practical approaches.

-The most effective method is to ask yourself the "reverse question."
-Instead of "Should I throw this away?" ask "If I didn't already own this, would I spend money to buy it?"
-If the answer is "no," then the endowment effect is simply inflating its value.
+The most effective method is to ask yourself the reverse question.
+Instead of "Should I throw this away?" ask "If I did not already own this, would I spend money to buy it?"
+If the answer is no, then the endowment effect is simply inflating its value.
+This question resets the fact of ownership and forces you to evaluate the item's true worth alone.

-Another approach is the "one-year rule."
-If you haven't used something even once in the past year, the probability of using it in the future is extremely low.
+If you have not used something even once in the past year, the probability of using it in the future is extremely low.
 The "someday" in "I might use it someday" almost never comes.
-(Books on decluttering are also a helpful reference)
+Books on decluttering are also a helpful reference

 Summary

-The reason you can't throw things away due to the "waste not" mentality comes down to two cognitive biases: the endowment effect (the illusion that owning something makes it more valuable) and loss aversion (an excessive fear of losing things).
+The reason you can't throw things away due to the waste mentality comes down to two cognitive biases: the endowment effect (the illusion that owning something makes it more valuable) and loss aversion (an excessive fear of losing things).
 Your brain inflates the value of your possessions by more than double their actual worth.
-Ask yourself, "Would I buy this if I didn't already own it?"
+Ask yourself, "Would I buy this if I did not already own it?"
 That answer will tell you the true value.
+As a next step, open your closet today and try the reverse question on just one item.